-If you want to find out more about the implementation of Nature-based Solutions, check out our guidance documents and resources below.
+If you want to find out more about the implementation of Nature-based Solutions, check out our guidance documents and sources below.

 Implementation of Urban Nature-based Solutions Guidance Document for Planners, Developers and Developer Agents